UMass Boston Offices & Services

 Video games and pool tables are available in the recreation room located in the Upper Level of the Campus Center.

 University Health Services offers outpatient medical care, counseling, health education, and mental health programs for all enrolled students.

 For more visit the University Health Services Website.

 The Office of Student Housing helps prospective and currently enrolled UMass Boston students, and other members of the university community, find places to live.
 The service, which operates free of charge, maintains listings of Boston-area rooms, apartments, and houses for rent, and listings of students looking for roommates.

 For more visit the Office of Student Housing Website.

 ID cards may be obtained through the I.D.
 Office in the Student Life Office (Campus Center, 3rd floor).
 Students must present a valid driver’s license, passport, or other official form of photo identification when requesting ID cards.
 Note: Students taking off-campus and weekend courses receive a special ID card.
 This card permits the holder to use the facilities of the Healey Library, but it does not provide access to the university’s athletic facilities, health services, or fee-supported student activities.

-The center promotes research, curriculum development, public events, and educational, cultural, and humanitarian exchanges which foster greater understanding and innovative means of addressing the consequences of war.
+The institute promotes research, curriculum development, public events, and educational, cultural, and humanitarian exchanges which foster greater understanding and innovative means of addressing the consequences of war.

-For more information, visit the Joiner Center Website.
+For more information, visit the Joiner Institute website.

 The Joseph P. Healey Library contains approximately 500,000 volumes and currently subscribes to more than 3,700 popular and scholarly periodicals.
 The library is centrally located on the UMass Boston campus plaza, easily accessible from the catwalk that connects all buildings on campus.